-Head of wildlife security with Save the Elephants (STE), Leadismo and his team help protect Samburu elephants in northern Kenya from human-elephant conflict and poaching.
+Elephants are an iconic sight on the African savannah, yet, they are at risk due to human conflict and poaching.
+Head of wildlife security with Save the Elephants (STE), Chris Leadismo and his team help protect this critical species in northern Kenya.

-Today, thanks to conservation efforts, improved law enforcement and harsher penalties for wildlife crime, poaching has reduced in Kenya.
+Thanks to conservation efforts, improved law enforcement, and harsher penalties for wildlife crime, poaching has been reduced in Kenya.
 Instead, elephants now face a new threat – human-wildlife conflict.
-In Samburu, as poaching has decreased, conflict killings have increased.
-Across the savannahs of Africa, conflict with humans is emerging as a new vital priority.